 If you will be applying for a nonimmigrant F-1 or J-1 visa for entry into the United States or if you are already in the United States in F-1 or J-1 student status, you must complete the Request for Certificate of Eligibility (I-20 or DS-2019) and Declaration & Certification of Finances for International Students.
 United States government regulations require documentary evidence of financial support for the duration of a proposed course of study prior to the issuance of the Certificate of Eligibility (Form I-20 or DS-2019).
 This documentation may also be requested by United States consular officials upon application for an entry visa by U.S. immigration inspectors at ports of entry into the United States or by immigration inspectors when applications are made for extension of stay or change of status in the United States.
 Submit original documents in support of this application and prepare an additional set of original documents for support of visa applications.
 Please read more information about applying as an international student.

-Programs will automatically consider you for financial aid as long as you have applied for admission before the appropriate deadline.
+The Graduate Center will automatically consider you for financial aid as long as you have applied for admission before the appropriate deadline.

 Medical Record Requirements — New York State law requires all students to complete a Meningococcal Meningitis Response Form prior to registration.
 In addition, New York State law requires all students born on or after January 1, 1957, to be immunized against measles, mumps, and rubella.
 Registration will not be permitted if a student does not comply with state medical record regulations.
 Specific questions should be directed to the Wellness Center at 1.212.817.7020; Fax: 1.212.817.1602; email: email@example.com; Website